Tropical Depression Fred threatens mudslides in New York - NewsBreak

 Schools in Lincoln County, West Virginia also canceled classes Wednesday due to high water from heavy rains.

-In North Carolina, dozens of water rescues were performed in the Asheville area and nearby towns.
-About 50 people were rescued in Buncombe County and authorities found another 10 cars abandoned in flooded roads where people apparently sought safety and had to leave their cars behind, said Taylor Jones, the county’s emergency services director.
-The town of Candler saw significant flooding, with impassible roads and two washed-out bridges preventing dozens of people from leaving their houses.
-No deaths or injuries were immediately reported.

-To the west in the Canton area, a rescue team from the eastern part of the state performed water rescues of 15 adults, two children and several pets in the Canton area, New Hanover County Fire Rescue Chief Rudolph Shackelford said in a statement.
+And in North Carolina, water rescues were reported in Canton, a town west of Asheville that was hit hard by flooding.
+A rescue team from the Wilmington area, which came from eastern North Carolina to help, performed water rescues of 13 adults and two children in the Canton area, New Hanover County Fire Rescue said on its Twitter feed.
 Photos posted by the team showed rescue personnel in bright yellow vests staging rafts with outboard motors at the edge of yards that were submerged with muddy water up to the front doors of multiple homes.
-They also helped evacuate several apartment buildings threatened by floodwaters.

-About 30 people were staying in shelters in two North Carolina counties.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.